Geno Smith was good for Seahawks last season but not good enough for huge deal

 Carroll and Schneider spoke with equal desire about Smith coming back.
 But let’s be real: What else were they supposed to say?

-The reality is that Smith’s pretty good 2022 was the by far the best season he’s produced since being drafted in 2013.
+The reality is that Smith’s pretty good 2022 was by far the best season he’s produced since being drafted in 2013.
 That isn’t much to go on.

 Geno returning would be heartwarming, no doubt.
 But if he asks for a lot — it might be asking too much.